neverRare/kiwen-suwi/README.md

 [Download the assets or font](https://github.com/neverRare/kiwen-suwi/releases)

-A [pull request adding kiwen suwi to Lichess][pull request] has been merged.
+A [pull request adding Kiwen Suwi to Lichess][pull request] has been merged.
 It's not yet available on Lichess itself but at anytime it may become available.
-So if you're using [Lichess] and want kiwen suwi, just wait!
+So if you're using [Lichess] and want Kiwen Suwi, just wait!

-On [Chess.com] however, kiwen suwi is very unlikely to get added.
+On [Chess.com] however, Kiwen Suwi is very unlikely to get added.
 So one have to customize it with third-party browser extension: [customization instruction][customize].

 I don't encourage this.
 I recommend waiting but if you can't wait and want to customize [Lichess] anyway with third-party browser extension, [here's the instruction][customize].